Dry Canyon Dam and Reservoir, Santa Clarita, California

 On February 26, 2001, the Santa Monica Mountains Conservancy adapted resolution No. 01-39 authorizing them to exercise the first right of refusal on the Dry Canyon Reservoir property owned by, and declared excess by, the City of Los Angeles Department of Water and Power.
 The first right of refusal is a contractual right that gives the SMMC the option to buy the property from the LADWP before the LADWP sells it to someone else.

 Today, the reservoir acts more like a nature preserve, sort of like the Chatsworth Reservoir in the San Fernando Valley.
-The aquaduct now passed through the east end of the reservoir property on its way to Bouquet Canyon.
+The aquaduct now passed through the east end of the reservoir property south on its way to Elsmere Canyon and the Cascades.
 At the north end of the reservoir, some water from the aqueduct overflows slightly into the reservoir.
 It may be possible to divert the water from the aqueduct into the reservoir in case of some emergency, but this is only a guess.

 Dry Canyon Dam is in the red ellipse.
 The reservoir is the green area above it.
 Seco Canyon Road is the blue line and its northern end points to the dam (from google maps).